 Police say that the driver of the charger “took his eyes off the roadway to pick up his drink.”

-At Mayer & Rosenberg, P.C., we know that vehicle accidents can be devastating for so many people.
+At Mayer & Rosenberg, P.C., we know that vehicle accident can be devastating for so many people.
 We also know that they often happen due to the careless or reckless behavior of other drivers.

 When you need a Kansas City car accident attorney, our qualified and experienced team is ready to step in to get the compensation you deserve.

 Statistics For Missouri